mouricedevs/gifted-sessions/README.md

 > OR

-- Run on Termux using Below Commands one after the other:
+- Run on Termux/Linux/Pc/Terminal using Below Commands one after the other.
+  (Termux will take 1.35GB of your device storage for full set up so ensure you've got enough space):

 ```
 termux-setup-storage